tridesclous/tridesclous/doc/installation.rst

 Some heavy part of the processing chain is coded both in pure python (scipy/numpy) and OpenCL.
 So, TDC can be run in any situations.
 But if the dataset is too big, you can stop mining cryto-money for while and can try to run TDC on a big-fat-gleaming GPU.
-You should gain some speedup.
+You should gain some speedup if the number of channel is high.

 Depending, the OS and the hardware it used to be difficult to settle correctly the OpenCL drivers (=opencl ICD).